-- 1.1.1 Emigrant Creek Dam is located 11km north-west of Ballina at the headwaters of Emigrant Creek in the Tintenbar Valley.
+- 1.1.1 Emigrant Creek Dam is located 13km north-west of Ballina at the headwaters of Emigrant Creek in the Tintenbar Valley.
 The dam type is post-tensioned gravity section flanked by zoned earthfill embankments with parapet walls.
-The dam has a height of 13m (top of parapet wall), crest length 140m, capacity at full supply level (FSL) is 820ML.
-The spillway is post-tensioned gravity ogee shaped crest, crest level RL 62.35m AHD, height 10m and length of 36.6m. - 1.1.2 The two most likely causes of dam failure are: - a.
+The dam has a height of 14.93 m to top of buttress walls, 9.15 to top of FSL), length 140m, capacity of 718 megalitres.
+The spillway is concrete monolith ogee shaped crest.. - 1.1.2 The two most likely causes of dam failure are: - a.
 Failure due to flood levels overtopping the embankment - b.
 Failure due to rapidly deteriorating structural deficiency such as may be induced by an extreme earthquake, internal erosion, piping, landslide or sabotage.
 (This is the so-called "Sunny Day" failure, i.e. not induced by an inflow flood). - 1.1.3 Although the dam is currently in good condition, an unsafe or emergency condition could occur at any time due to extreme natural events.
-Failure from a cause not related to extreme natural events is always a possibility although the probability of occurrence is extremely low. - 1.1.4 Lift off monitoring of the 18 post tensioned anchors have corrosion damage and are returning lift off results slightly below design load.
-Loss of loads at this time have not been sufficient to indicate there is a risk to the dam failing under PMF conditions.
-Updated 2023 flood modelling has also determined the PMF level to be approximately 1m lower than the previous modelled results, which now provides an additional available factor of safety when considering the current anchor loads. - 1.1.5 The Emigrant Creek Dam is estimated to be able to withstand a PMF Inflow of 1049m3/s and PMF Outflow of 950m3/s.
+Failure from a cause not related to extreme natural events is always a possibility although the probability of occurrence is extremely low.
+There are no current safety concerns with the status of the dam.
+Lift off monitoring of the 18 post tensioned anchors have corrosion damage and are returning lift off results slightly below design load.
+Loss of loads at this time have not been sufficient to indicate there is a risk to the dam failing under PMF conditions.. - 1.1.4 The Emigrant Creek Dam has undergone dam safety works to allow the dam to safely pass a PMF event, however interim flood alert levels are currently in place.